mqnc/ometa-cpp/devlog.md

 We can solve this by actually making `A(B)` a macro call and `A (B)` a sequence, and similarly making `A? (f)` a sequence of an optional `A` followed by `(f)` and `A ?(f)` an `A` that is accepted if `f` is true (except we will use {} but that's not the point).
 However, significant whitespace doesn't feel like a good idea somehow.
 No language I know has significant whitespace, it's probably a whole nother can of worms.

 We could also solve it by just using some explicit sequence operator like `A, B`.
 But [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar#Examples), [ANTLR](https://www.antlr.org/) and even the [Dragon Book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools) use whitespaces for sequences.
-[EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) uses a commae...
+[EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) uses commae...
 But I am actually also a friend of making my grammars reflect whitespaces (in the source they parse) explicitly like this:

 ```cpp
 _ := (" " | "\n" | "\t")*